evmar/retrowin32/doc/comparison.md

 complexity.
 The primary differences are:

 - the bulk of retrowin32's win32 implementation happens outside of the x86
-  emulator
+  emulator;
-- by not using Wine, retrowin32's win32 implementation doesn't depend on any Linux emulation, and can target the browser directly instead of SDL
+- retrowin32's win32 implementation doesn't depend on any Linux emulation, and can target the browser directly instead of SDL.